sunnyvalechha/Devops-Prep/README.md

 - mvn package - package the '.jar' and '.war' file.
 It creates the targets
 - mvn install - to place artifacts into local repositories so that I can use them later also push the artifacts to nexus repository.

+Q: Which artifact repository you use for build?

+- Artifact repository is used for downloading the third party packages in our organization.
+- In the current org we use Nexus as a artifact repository.

 ==========================================
 CICD: Abhishek Veeramalla